plaintoothpaste/PLG/readme.md

 ```

 # Demos

 The following sections contains demonstration files that can be run in MATLAB.
-These examples are also run automatically in code ocean.
+These examples are also run automatically in code ocean. or by calling `runDemos`.

 ## Regular BCC lattice